18paulb/316Instructions/README.md

 ### Preparation Steps
 1. Open this link in a new tab: https://codepen.io/18paulb/pen/abeOKgd
 2. Out of three tabs opened —**HTML**, **CSS**, and **JS**-click the drop down menu in the top right corner.
 3. Select `Minimize Javascript Editor` from the dropdown.
-We will not be using it the JS tab.
+We will not be using the JS tab.

 ### Altering Name Heading